 Sometimes EHR records are accessed without permission.
-This can or can’t involve data breach depending on particular circumstances.
+This can or can’t involve a data breach depending on particular circumstances.
 In some cases, this incident should be reported to the national cybersecurity agency.
 The actions are described in the law.
-By checking access logs you can prevent these data breaches in the future.
+By checking access logs, you can prevent these data breaches in the future.
 In general, good access controls help avoid these malpractices.

-Tip 6: Control Physical Access
+Tip 6: Control of Physical Access

-One of the possible measures to do so is to secure devices in locked rooms, effectively manage keys and restrict the ability of personnel to remove devices from secure rooms.
-The server that contains confidential information should be also stored in a secure area and locked.
+One of the possible measures to do so is to secure devices in locked rooms, effectively manage keys, and restrict the ability of personnel to remove devices from secure rooms.
+The server that contains confidential information should also be stored in a secure area and locked.
 When searching for an appropriate location for a server, you should take into account the following factors:

 - physical protection